Top-Tier Defense for Murder & Homicide Charges in Indianapolis

 Murder charges are severe, and these cases are often complicated.
 Our experienced murder defense attorneys in Indianapolis know how these cases are prosecuted.
 We take a detail-oriented approach and work hard to uncover your legal options.
 We put you and your best interests first when you work with us.
 We know how important the outcome of your case is to you, and we always treat you with compassion and respect.
 Call us when you need someone in your corner fighting to protect your rights and freedom!
 We will defend you across Marion, Hendricks, Hamilton, Johnson and Hancock counties.

-Contact Harwell Gray Legal Counsel LLC today to schedule a consultation with our murder defense lawyers in Indianapolis!
+Contact Harwell Criminal Defense today to schedule a consultation with our murder defense lawyers in Indianapolis!